 In this tutorial, you will learn about content areas and how you can customize one within Episerver 11.
 A content area is an Episerver property that can be added onto a page or block type that allows content editors to create dynamic layouts.
+When you think block, think component.
 Within a content area, the content editors can:

-If you want to know why, then it might be a good idea to open up the Episerver editor and have a look at the content area:
+If you want to know why these extra HTML tags get added, it might be a good idea to open up the Episerver editor in a browser and inspect the markup and hover your mouse over some properties:

-This 'magic' is all done by those two extra div tags that the Episerver content area injects.
-On most projects, it usually makes life a little more interesting compared to a standard static HTML website build, as it makes the end HTML a little harder to predict.
+This inline 'magic' works because of those two extra div tags that the Episerver content area injects.
+On most projects, these tags can make life a little more interesting, as it makes the end HTML a little harder to predict.

 How Do I Make My Episerver Content Area Display Correctly?

-You can write your HTML to take into account the extra divs.
-This can work in some situations, but if you're trying to create an accordion block for example, with an ordered list, the extra divs can cause your HTML to fail a validation check.
-So Episerver provided a way to override the extra divs.
+For some people rendering two divs might be OK, for others you might want to customise it a little more.
+In some instances, you can write your HTML to take into account the extra divs.
+This can work in some situations, however, if you're trying to create an accordion block the renders out an ordered list, the extra divs can cause your HTML to fail a validation check.

-- ChildrenCustomTagName - Specifies the type of tag that will be used on the child divs.
+ChildrenCustomTagName - Specifies the type of tag that will be used to wrap the child divs.

 EditContainerClass - Specifies an edit mode only class to be rendered

-To give you an example, you could use PropertyFor in your Razor view like this:
+To give you an example, you could use these overloads in a

 Which would result in this mark-up:

-- In some cases, I've worked with designers who just want to get rid of the extra div tags completely.
+On some projects, I've worked with front-end designers who just want to get rid of the extra div tags completely.
 In this approach, a developer will have to create a custom content area render that completely strips out the tags.

-Being the issues of running a website with two different sets of HTML in mind, the code you will need to strip out the div tags is provided below:
+It is worth keeping in mind that running a website with two different sets of HTML is not ideal as the editor and the page can look slightly different.
+The code you will need to strip out the div tags is provided below:

 The HTML Helper will look like this: